DanielMateosLab/movy/README.md

 - I used `@graphql-codegen` to generate types out of the schema.
 You can re-generate them with `npm run codegen`.
 When using `dev*` scripts, they are re-generated whenever the schema file is changed.

+## Suggested Deploy Instructions

+### Server - Heroku

+- Create a heroku app.
+- From the root folder, use `git subtree push --prefix server heroku main`.
+This will push just the server folder as an isolated app to the heroku remote.
+- Set the `OMDb_API_KEY` environment variable.

 ## TODO